 El Calafate is best known as a base for visiting the colossal Perito Moreno Glacier, one of South America’s greatest natural attractions.
 Whether you’re in town to see the glacier, the flamingoes on Lago Argentino or just to chill out as you backpack through Patagonia, there is a great choice of budget accommodation waiting to welcome you.
 This guide compiles the best hostels in El Calafate to help you choose where to stay.

-This article contains booking links for our recommended hostels, from which we may make commission at no extra cost to you.
+This article contains links to hostels and services we love, from which we may make commission at no extra cost to you.

 Prices below are shown in US dollars.
 Argentina’s currency, the peso, has fluctuated severely in the last couple of years, so we recommend checking the latest exchange rates at xe.com before you travel.
 To browse all accommodation options in El Calafate, see booking.com.